mariaakarim/Connect-Four/README.md

 When you start the game, click the play button to advance to the game screen.
 There are two players, so you each take turns placing one disk, player 1 is red, and player 2 is yellow.
 Place disks by clicking on the column you want to drop the disk in.

-## How to Play!
+## How to Play:
 * The first turn is taken by Player 1.
 * Keep taking turns placing disks until a winner is declared.
 * A winner is declared is player has four consecutive disks in either of the directions vertical, horizontal, or diagonal.

 ## Game Screenshots
 ***